UniversalDependencies/docs/treebanks/en-comparison.md

     </td>
     <td width="8%" valign="top">
       <ul>
-      <li>This corpus contains 34 lemmas tagged as determiners (DET): Les, a, all, another, any, both, certain, each, every, her, his, its, le, many, more, my, neither, no, numerous, one, several, some, such, that, the, their, this, uno, us, what, whatever, which, you, ’s</li>
+      <li>This corpus contains 33 lemmas tagged as determiners (DET): Les, a, all, another, any, both, certain, each, every, her, his, its, le, many, more, my, neither, no, numerous, one, several, some, such, that, the, their, this, uno, us, what, whatever, which, you</li>
       </ul>
     </td>
     <td width="8%" valign="top">